 - Consult the full Prescribing Information for TIVICAY for more information on potentially significant drug interactions, including clinical comments.

 There are insufficient human data on the use of TIVICAY during pregnancy to inform a drug-associated risk of birth defects and miscarriage.
 An Antiretroviral Pregnancy Registry has been established.

 Breastfeeding is not recommended due to the potential for HIV transmission and developing viral resistance in HIV-positive infants.

-Safety and efficacy of TIVICAY have not been established in paediatric patients weighing less than 30 kg or in any paediatric patients who are INSTI-experienced.
+Safety and efficacy of TIVICAY have not been established in pediatric patients weighing less than 30 kg or in any pediatric patients who are INSTI-experienced.

 EPIVIR (lamivudine) tablets